microsoft/Windows-AppConsult-PWALab/Manual/README.md

          - **userVisibleOnly**, which must be equal to **true**.
 This means that our application will use this subscription to display a visual element to the user (a notification).
 Theoretically, it could be set to false in case you would like to perform other kind of silent activites but, at the time of writing, not all the browsers support this scenario for security reasons.
 For example, not setting this property or setting it to **false** will result in an error if you're using Chrome.
         - **applicationServerKey**, which is the public VAPID key.
 However, it can't be sent as it is, but it must be converted to an array.
 This is why we pass it to a function called **urlBase64ToUint8Array()**.
 However, this method isn't built-in, but we need to declare it.
 We'll do it in the next step.

     e.
 If the new subscription is registered successfully, we need to store in it in our backend.
 As such, we engage again with our Web API, by sending the subscription object.
-We do this in the **postSubscription()** function, which will see in a moment. perform a HTTP request to the **/api/push/channel** endpoint of our Web API.
-We use again the **fetch()** method but, this time, we pass another parameter because we need to specify additional options: we want to perform a POST request and, in the body, we need to include the JSON payload with the subscription data.
+We do this in the **postSubscription()** function, which will see in a moment.

 4. Now let's implement the various functions we have seen in the main snippet.
 Let's start bt yhe **getVAPIDKey()** one.
 Copy and paste the following snippet after the previous one: